spham395/05-Python-Programming/06_advanced/06_metaclasses.md

 ---
 **End of Python Subject**

-<a href="https://github.com/CyberTrainingUSAF/08-Network-Programming/blob/master/00-Table-of-Contents.md" > Continue to Network Programming Subject </a>
+<a href="https://github.com/CyberTrainingUSAF/06-Intro-to-Algorithms/blob/master/00-Table-of-Contents.md" > Continue to Intro to Algorithms</a>

 <a href="https://github.com/CyberTrainingUSAF/01-Course-Introduction-and-setup/blob/master/README.md" > Return to Course introduction </a>